deusdat/waller/README.md

 ## Limitations
 There are three known limitaitons.
 The first is a migration to delete a database entirely.
 Since the collection tracking migrations is in the database being migrated, the database will always be created.
 Secondly, graphs are not fully supported.
 You may create and drop a graph, but you can't yet use Waller to modify it.
 Finally, the collections are currently created with their default settings.
 If enough people want to have collection meta-configurations like log sizes, we'll add it.

+## Road Map
+The next operation is allowing index addition and dropping.
+To support this Travesedo needs updating.
+Given that DeusDat will need to start indexing, this should come sooner rather than later.

 ## License
 Distributed under the Eclipse Public License, the same as Clojure.